 Make sure the check clears and the money is available, or ask for a cashier’s check.
 This will ensure that the money is backed by a bank and that your renter has the ability to meet their financial obligations.

-To better aid you in finding the right tenants and dealing with the headache of the process, work with a property management company that can alleviate the pressures of the application process.
-They have a streamlined method for selecting the right candidates for you.
+To better aid you in finding the prospective tenants and dealing with the headache of the process, work with a property management company that can alleviate the pressures of the application process.
+They have a streamlined method for selecting the right candidates for you, ensuring compliance with the Fair Housing Act while helping you secure a lease agreement with good tenants who can pay the monthly rent on time.